yatw/PrettyPasswords/README.md

 # Pretty Passwords
-100% Secure: All information will be encrypted and stored locally in your device.
+100% Secure: All information is encrypted and stored locally in your device.

 100% Persistent: User can export the encrypted file from app to transfer between devices.